nix-community/autofirma-nix/README.md

 > };
 > ```
 >
-> The old cache will be deprecated soon, so making this change promptly will ensure a seamless experience.
+> The old cache has been be removed, so making this change promptly will ensure a seamless experience.

 # autofirma-nix